WadeGulbrandsen/aoc2023/README.md

 First I added a global `backSteps` variable to be used by the `LocationToSeed` method.
 Which didn't make any noticable difference.
 I also removed some of the print statements which also made no effect on the speed.
 Replacing `for i := 0; i <= 157211394; i++` with `for i := 0; true; i++` for the condition in the loop that does most of the work did nothing either.

-Instead of going backwards through the steps going through forwards but using ranges of numbers made this super fast.

 ### No read locks
 Since after creation there are no writes to the almanac struct it's safe not to use locks.
 This shaved 35 seconds from the time.

+### Ranges

+Total rewrite of the second problem to use ranges of numbers instead of indivual numbers made this super fast.

+Added an interal library for ranges since they might be useful for future problems.

 | Version | Sample 1 | Sample 2 | Input 1 | Input 2 |
 | ------- | -------- | -------- | ------- | ------- |